taustation-fan/taustation-fan.github.io/README.md

 * Sometimes they are awarded as the random reward for doing discreet work.
-* Rations are also often the reward of successful combat following random encounters in the Ruins on certain stations (Nouveau Limoges (Sol), Yards of Gadani and Bordeaux (Alpha Centauri) drop tier 2 rations, Caen Stronghold and Hopkins Legacy (Barnard's Star) drop tier 3 rations)
+* Rations are also often the reward of successful combat following random encounters in the Ruins on certain stations (Nouveau Limoges (Sol), Yards of Gadani and Bordeaux (Alpha Centauri) drop tier 2 rations, Caen Stronghold and Hopkins' Legacy (Barnard's Star) drop tier 3 rations)